The Rivarossi Motor

-1. The main motor body, the metal "can" including one of the shaft bushings.
+1. The main motor body, which is the metal "can" and includes one of the shaft bushings.
 This view shows the inside of the can.

 This view shows the side of the can with the "vee" shaped slot for the cap.

-2. The ring magnet lining the inside of the motor body.
+2. The ring magnet, which lines the inside of the motor body.
 This is made out of a rubberized magnet material and can be seen in the image above of the inside of the can.

-3. The motor cap, the black plastic piece on one end including the other shaft bushing.
+3. The motor cap, which is the black plastic piece on one end that includes the other shaft bushing.
 On the left is the cap as used in the E8s, C-Liners, 0-8-0s, Pacifics, and Mikados.
 In the middle is as it's used in the 0-4-0 and on the right is as used in the SW1500 Cow.

-4. The armature, the complete assembly that spins inside the motor.
+4. The armature, which is the complete assembly that spins inside the motor.

 5. A washer (or more than one) on the shaft at each end of the armature.
 Don't lose these as they center the armature inside the body so the brushes are centered on the commutator.
 Of course, they are also the thrust washers.

-6. The brushes, springs, and holders, supplying current to the commutator and on to the windings.
+6. The brushes, springs, and holders, which supply current to the commutator and on to the windings.

 The armature consists of:

 1. The windings (3) and the core on which they are wound that is lined with plastic so the windings don't short to the core.
 Note that earlier motors have plastic insulation only on the ends of the laminations.
 The windings don't contact the metal in the inner part , however, because the end plastic extends out beyond the metal laminations, holding the wire away.
 The core is the laminated metal assembly and you can see the three "lobes" of it around the outside.
 These lobes are very close to the ring magnet when the motor is assembled.
 Here is an armature without windings.